nandrian-usc/DSCI560-HW2/README.md

 ## Q4.
 Extract dependency of dsci560H4 environment

 ### a.
-Steps in order to compare between environment dependency:
+Steps in order to compare between environment dependency: (screenshot in Q3 above)
 i.
 (Empty dependency already generated in step Q2.iii above) Check dependency for new environment (which can execute random number script savely) by running:

 ```